fortrabbit/help/docs/craft-3-tune.md

 ### You see a 504 message

 That's a timeout issue.
-Commonly this happens when doing too many image transformations at once (see above please).
+Commonly this happens when Craft is busy processing the queue or doing too many image transformations at once (see above please).